 Shock chlorine, also known as rapid chlorine, restores optimal disinfection of your pool in a minimal amount of time.
 It will also be very useful at the opening of the season or when the pool turns green.
+Here is everything you need to know about this.

 Why Is It Called “Shock” Chlorine?